xavibenjamin/theboldreport.net/_drafts/review-sonos-play-1.md

 Many people complain about connection issues with Bluetooth speakers, and I've personally had this problem too.
 Not with Sonos.
 In the three weeks I've had the speaker, I've not had one connection issue, and the delay between controller app and speaker is very minimal, if almost non-existent.

 ## Sound Quality
 I'm no audiophile, but I know what sounds good.
 This speaker is spectacular.
 The bass is surprisingly impressive, with my rap/hip-hop songs playing beautifully.

 The Play:1 can easily fill my large studio apartment, and I'm sure could fill quite a bit more space.
 I'd love to buy two just so that I have one just for my horrendous shower singing.

+{% image fullwidth /uploads/2014/01/sonos-side_view.jpg "The Sonos Play:1 from the side" %}

 ## Controller Apps
 Unfortunately, this is my biggest gripe against Sonos.
 As impressive as their hardware is, the software powering everything is terrible.